Phone-Free Schools: Texas’ Bell-to-Bell Cellphone Policy Takes Effect

 Texas Mandates Phone-Free Classrooms by Fall 2025

-This week in our Phone-Free Schools by State series, we’re heading to the Lone Star State—where Governor Greg Abbott has officially signed House Bill 1481 into law.
-The new legislation bans personal device use in all public K–12 schools during the instructional day, effective September 1, 2025.
+This week in our Phone-Free Schools by State series, we’re heading to the Lone Star State, where Governor Greg Abbott has officially signed House Bill 1481 into law.
+The new legislation bans student use of personal communication devices in all public K–12 schools during the instructional day, effective September 18, 2025—with state funding available to help districts implement secure pouches and policy enforcement.

 What must districts do?